 Like it’s Scottish counterpart, Glasgow, Missouri is located on water.
 So it’s not surprising it grew up as a commercial shipping center, in this case exporting hemp and tobacco from its steamboat port.
 Today, Glasgow ships corn by river barge and also by rail line but I find the tobacco coincidence between the two cities fascinating.

 Glasgow is one of the few towns left in Missouri with its commercial business district located right on the river bank.
 The Missouri River, famous for changing its path periodically due to flooding, has historically sucked up river frontage or completely destroyed towns, even in the not so distant past.
 Being from St Joseph, Missouri, I’m quite familiar with the river’s fickleness.
-During the Great Flood of 1951 (before my time), the river changed its course and cut off our airport.
+During the Great Flood of 1951 (before my time), the river changed its course and cut off Rosecrans Memorial Airport.
 So today, you have to go through Kansas to get to it!

 From I-70 we take the 106 exit at Boonville and go north on highway 5 (aka 87).
 This turn off also takes you to our “neighborhood” gambling establishment, The Isle of Capri where you can have fun spending your money, and the proceeds will ultimately save our schools.
 Or so the story goes.